Tyratox/safe-evaluation-of-mfotl-dual-temporal-operators/README.md

 3. Run `./measure-asymptotic.sh ./experiments-asymptotic-rewritten {asym} ./measurements-asymptotic-rewritten.csv`.
 This will run all experiments in the folder `./experiments-asymptotic-rewritten` 10 times using the translated formulas for Release by executing `./measure-single-asymptotic.sh` multiple times and write the results to `./measurements-asymptotic-rewritten.csv`.

 4. Run `../trigger-performance-evaluation/asymptotic-table-generator-rewritten.py --measurements ./measurements-asymptotic-rewritten.csv --output {DIR}`.
 This will generate a table per experiment in the folder `DIR` in a `.tex` file.
 For a pdf, add the flag `--pdf` and for standard deviations add `--stds`.
+The `--pdf` flag requires `pdflatex` and `pdfcrop` to be installed.
 Note that the script `asymptotic-table-generator-rewritten.py` is the same for Trigger and Release.

+## Rendering the .tex tables

+In order to compile the generated tables yourself, some additional packages and definitions are required.
+They are all listed in `compile-table.tex` and this file can be used in order to render the tex files manually instead of using the `--pdf` flag.